 If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Living on a budget, I’m always searching for ways to make my wardrobe appear polished without having to spend a fortune.
-I’ve discovered the power of adding a statement belt to a dress or jeans, layering pieces of varying textures to create dimension and sporting shoes and accessories in coordinating color palettes.
+I’ve discovered the power of adding a statement belt to a dress or jeans, layering pieces of varying textures to create dimension and sporting shoes and accessories in coordinating color palettes for an effortlessly chic look.
 And most recently, I’ve committed to wearing shoes with chains.

 I first fell in love with the trend when Bottega Veneta debuted its Stretch sandals for pre-fall 2019.
 Soon after gracing runways, the distinct, anklet-embellished silhouette found its way into the closets of countless influencers and celebrities.
 Hardware accents then took root with other designers, too, including Off-White, Oscar de la Renta and Altuzarra in their fall ’20 footwear collections.